ktpumd/ktpumd.github.io/README.md

 **DEV PRACTICES**:

 - When making a commit, please write the message in the following format: '[SemYear] Message'.
 For example, '[Fall21] Update Rush Events'
-- Please use the "dev" branch for development and only merge with the "master" branch after receiving approval from the Director of Technology!
+- Please use the "dev" branch for development and only merge with the "master" branch after receiving approval from the Webmaster!